 ― Charlotte M. Mason

 This website is a compilation of my life and work experience in both industry and education.
 Since 2011, I have worked in higher education as an advisor and as an instructor.
 In 2013, I began a PhD in Communication at Regent University’s School of Communication and the Arts in order to explore interests in visual rhetoric.
-Doctoral study has been a phenomenal experience for me, and I expect to complete my dissertation on organizational identity in the American megachurch in early spring, 2017.
+Doctoral study has been a phenomenal experience for me, and I completed and defended my dissertation on organizational identity in the American megachurch in March, 2017.

-I currently work as an Adjunct Professor teaching undergraduate composition and literature courses while I complete my PhD.
-My professional work experience, prior to returning to graduate school, included roles in corporate communications, IT, web design, and graphic arts.
+I am an Adjunct Professor teaching undergraduate composition and literature courses, but my previous professional work experience included roles in corporate communications, IT, web design, and graphic arts.
 If you would like to learn more about my professional experience, please click on the Resume link above.
 You can also connect with me on LinkedIn.

 - October 2016 – I passed my defense earlier this week with flying colors.
 My research project on the American megachurch will officially begin on November 1.
 I’m still on track to finish sometime in early spring, 2017. #HomeStretch

 - September 2016 – I will defend my research proposal on corporate culture and identity in the American megachurch at the end of October.
 Phase 1-3 of my mixed methods research (qualitative and quantitative content analysis) using Luc Pauwels framework for the analysis of websites as cultural expressions should be completed by December, 2016.
 Final defense should follow in early-mid March, 2017.

 - July 2016 – My proposal for my dissertation on how the American megachurch uses mediated communication to create organizational culture and establish organizational identity is in revision.